spiffdev/help-pages/pages/04.Spiff-Concepts/03.workflows/03.step-details/02.regions/docs.md

 title: Regions
 ---

-### where the content of a step should be placed onto the panel.
+### What is a Region?

-A region is a square area that defines the spot where the content in your step should be rendered on the panel and therefore the 3D model and the pdf.
+A region is an area that defines the location where the content in your step should be rendered on the panel.

 ### Defined in points, it is:
 1. the distance from the left edge of the panel (x)